paragi/rocket-store-node/README.md

 ---
 ## Contributions
 * Contributions of any kind are highly appreciated.
-* Don't hesitate to submit an issue on github.
+* Don't hesitate to submit an issue report on github.
 But please provide a reproducible example.
 * Code should look good and compact, and be covered by a test case or example.
 * Please don't change the formatting style laid out, without a good reason.
 I know its not the most common standard, but its rather efficient one.